Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: BOUNDS FOR THE CAPO AND APO

 \subsection{Partial and Double Robustness}

 Double robustness is an interesting property that allows estimators to be unbiased even if $f(T=t|\mathbf{X}=\mathbf{x})$ or $\eta(t, \mathbf{x})$ is misspecified.
-For simplicity, we assume that the conditional quantiles are correctly specified and show in Proposition~\ref{prop:robustness} that the suggested bounds can only achieve \textit{partial} robustness, in a sense defined below, but that we can also find doubly robust ones. \begin{proposition} If the conditional quantiles are correctly specified, $\theta^\pm_h(\tau)$ is a partially robust bound for $\theta^\pm(\tau)$, in the sense that, even if $\eta(t, \mathbf{x})$ is misspecified, $\theta^\pm_h(\tau) \to \theta^\pm(\tau)$, as $h$ tends to 0.
+We show in Proposition~\ref{prop:partial_robustness} that the suggested bounds can only achieve asymptotic \textit{partial} robustness, in a sense defined below, but that asymptotic doubly robust and \textit{doubly valid} \parencite{dorn2024doubly} ones can also be defined, as stated in Proposition~\ref{prop:double_robustness}. \begin{proposition} If the conditional quantiles are correctly specified and under Assumptions~\ref{ass:kernel} to \ref{ass:Q_c2_bounded}, $\theta^\pm_h(\tau)$ are asymptotic partially robust bounds for $\theta^\pm(\tau)$, in the sense that, even if $\eta(t, \mathbf{x})$ is misspecified, $\theta^\pm_h(\tau) \to \theta^\pm(\tau)$, as $h$ tends to 0. \end{proposition} \begin{proposition} If the conditional quantiles are correctly specified and under Assumptions~\ref{ass:positivity_cond_treatment}, \ref{ass:kernel} and \ref{ass:Theta_plus_c2_bounded},